 Truck accidents occur every day.
 The large volume and weight of trucks account for the seriousness of injuries.

 The types of trucking accidents are described by the cause of the accident or the way the collision occurred.
-Examples are head-on, rear-end, underride, side-impact, jackknife, rollovers, tire blowout, wide turn, blind spot, and lost load.
+Examples include head-on, rear-end, underride, side-impact, jackknife, rollovers, tire blowout, wide turn, blind spot, and lost load.